SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_1.2.31_CU1.md

 #### Timeout during booking creation now uses Retry Timeout setting [ID_39481]

-When a contributing booking is created using the SRM framework API, the service creation timeout is now no longer fixed to a value of 30 seconds, but instead the *Retry Timeout* setting from the Booking Manager is applied.
+When a booking is created using the SRM framework API, the service creation timeout is now no longer fixed to a value of 30 seconds, but instead the *Retry Timeout* setting from the Booking Manager is applied.
+A service gets created during booking creation when services are persistent or for a contributing booking.